mveele/SQL_join_comms/README.md

 The uses of SQL include modifying database table and index structures; adding, updating, and deleting rows of data; and retrieving subsets of information from within a database.
 Commonly used SQL statements include select, add, insert, update, delete, create, alter and truncate.

-We are using here Postges SQL language.
+We are using here Postgres SQL language.

 General Syntax:

-This query will select all rows from 'transactions' where values in column 'id' is 10.
+This query selects all rows from 'transactions' where values in column 'id' is 10.

 ```sql
 SELECT * FROM transactions WHERE id = 10;